-Greg Ellis is an American drummer and percussionist, who is a member of World/Psytrance/Tribal band Juno Reactor and the ambient group Biomusique.
+Greg Ellis is an American drummer and percussionist, and former member of World/Psytrance/Tribal band Juno Reactor1 and the ambient group Biomusique.

 A session musician for film and television, his extensive work with composers Ben Watkins and Tyler Bates can be heard in the major motion pictures The Matrix: Reloaded and The Matrix: Revolutions, Fight Club, Lara Croft: Tomb Raider, Dawn Of The Dead (2004), City Of Ghosts, Dukes of Hazzard, The Chronicles of Narnia.
-Ellis' work is also expected to be heard in upcoming Anime film Brave Story and in the film adaptation of Frank Miller's graphic novel 300.
-His drum-set and percussion work will also be heard in a future release by Roseland with Azam Ali and musician Tyler Bates.
+Ellis is featured in the Anime film Brave Story, the film adaptation of Frank Miller's graphic novel 300 & his percussion work with film composers Alexandre Desplat, Steve Jablonsky and Ramin Djawadi is heard respectively in Argo, Godzilla, Transformers: Age of Extinction and Ironman.

 An advocate for the transformative power of organic rhythm and 'real time' music, Ellis has presented seminars at the National Conference for the American Music Therapists Association and was invited to speak at the 2002 World Conference on Music Therapy in Oxford, England.
 His concepts and perspectives on drumming and rhythm can be experienced through RhythmTrance, improvisational solo performances that aim to raise consciousness of the rhythmic nature of existence.

 In 2005, he created RhythmPharm, a sonic pharmacy dispensing audio-pharmaceuticals.
 Bay Area New Edge label Cyberset digitally release these "RhythmTonics."